Creating a data object | laravel-data | Spatie

 This list can be extended using extra normalizers, find more about it [here](https://spatie.be/docs/laravel-data/v2/advanced-usage/normalizers).

-##Optional creation
+Optional creation

-method when a value is given, so you can still magically create data
+Underneath the optional method will call the `from` method when a value is given, so you can still magically create data objects.
+When a null value is given, it will return null.

-##Creation without magic methods
+Creation without magic methods

 You can ignore the magical creation methods when creating a data object as such: